 Enlist an attorney

-If you are able to get through the process without hiring a professional, it’s still a good idea to have an attorney look over your work and provide feedback.
+If you are able to get through the process without hiring a professional, it’s still a good idea to have an attorney review your estate plan and provide feedback.
 Something as minor as ill-considered phrasing could mushroom into a family feud when it comes time to distribute assets.